Right Arrow

 Ensure data quality and system integration

-Fragmented data ecosystems represent critical barriers to AI adoption.
+Fragmented data ecosystems represent significant barriers to AI adoption.
 Organizations must:

 • Establish clean data protocols for consistent information capture